kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

+In Alpha:

+- image pulling operation should fail faster.

+In Beta:

-Given the default PullImageWithProgressRequest values and the maximum supported amount of Pods needing to pull an image simultaneously and in parallel (worst case), kubelet is not under DoS attack by runtime.
+- given the default PullImageWithProgressRequest values and the maximum supported amount of Pods needing to pull an image simultaneously and in parallel (worst case), kubelet is not under DoS attack by runtime.

-Same scenario, but kubelet is not causing apiserver load.
+- same scenario, but kubelet is not causing apiserver load.

 <!--
 This is your opportunity to define what "normal" quality of service looks like